 📍You can get a downloadable system image from Google.
 (File size is around 1GB)

-and then burn it to USB using a tool like Rufus (a handy tool to create bootable USB).
+Burn it to USB using a tool like Rufus (a handy tool to create a bootable USB).

 Please note that the article title might say you’ll get an ISO but it’ll be a .BIN (where files are stored in binary format) where files are usually compressed in an ISO.

-Once you have this file, download a tool such as Rufus and burn it straightforward.
-Optionally If you’re using the Chromebook utility chrome extension, click the setting icon and the select a local file option, choose the file that you’ve and start the process.
+Once you have this file, download a tool such as Rufus and burn it straightforwardly.
+Optionally If you’re using the Chromebook utility chrome extension, click the setting icon and select a local file option, choose the file that you’ve and start the process.

 That’s it now boot it from the USB with these common keys F1, F2, F8 – F12, ESC, Delete.
 Optionally when you’re exhausted getting into boot menu, try booting into BIOS and set USB to boot first.

 Now boot from USB you’ll see a Chrome OS logo and after a few seconds the Welcome screen where you can configure the OS as per your choice.

 Linux never been able to replace Windows, and even when Microsoft being too cold stoned for 3rd party browsers.

 With the direct installation after booting with USB, I’m stock at the Chrome Logo, it will take a lot of time and it will go blank ( the screen goes dark ) I don’t know what to do, can you please help out?
 Thanks